Members of 5 Platoon, B Company, 7th Battalion, The Royal Australian Regiment, 26 August 1967

 Members of 5 Platoon, B Company, 7th Battalion, The Royal Australian Regiment, 26 August 1967 is a 1967 photograph by Australian military photographer Mike Coleridge.
-The photograph, taken near the village of Phước Hải in the-then Phước Tuy Province of South Vietnam, depicts a group of Australian Army soldiers waiting to board an Bell UH-1 Iroquois about to land.
+The photograph, taken near the village of Phước Hải in the-then Phước Tuy Province of South Vietnam, depicts a group of Australian Army soldiers waiting to board a Bell UH-1 Iroquois about to land.

 The photograph has become an enduring icon of Australia's involvement in the Vietnam War.
 Recognising this, the photograph was selected to be etched on the Vietnam Forces National Memorial on Anzac Parade in Canberra.

 Circumstances

-Operation Ulmarra was a cordon and search operation of Phước Hải, a coastal township in the-then Phouc Toy province of South Vietnam.
+The photograph was taken on 26 August 1967, during Operation Ulmarra.
+The operation conducted by the 7th Battalion, The Royal Australian Regiment, and the 2nd Battalion, The Royal Australian Regiment, was a cordon-and-search operation in Phước Hải, a coastal township in the then Phuoc Tuy Province of South Vietnam.

+Operation Ulmarra formed part of a series of cordon-and-search operations conducted by the 1st Australian Task Force in August 1967 across several key villages in the province.
+These operations were intended to disrupt Viet Cong infrastructure, demonstrate Allied control of populated areas, and improve security ahead of the South Vietnamese national elections scheduled for September 1967.

+During the operation, Australian troops entered and searched the village, screening the inhabitants and examining houses and fishing facilities for weapons, supplies, or evidence of insurgent activity.
+Although little direct evidence of a Viet Cong presence was discovered, more than twenty suspects, sympathisers, and draft evaders were detained during the search.

 The photograph features Private Peter Capp (kneeling), Private Bob Fennell (leaning over, facing camera, with an ammunition belt for an M60 machine gun slung over his shoulder), Corporal Bob D'Arcy (partly obscured behind Fennell); Private Neal Hasted (centre, front), Private Ian Jury (partly obscured, centre, rear, holding rifle); Private Colin Barnett (front, right, M60 ammunition belt on back, back of head to camera), Lance Corporal Stan Whitford (partly obscured behind Barnett), and the helicopter marshal at right is Private John Raymond Gould.

-The troops are wearing 'Patrol Order' as the operation was a one-day Cordon and Search of Lang Phuoc Hai.
+The men are equipped in what the Australian Army described as “patrol order”, the standard load carried by infantry during short operations.
+This typically included personal weapons such as the L1A1 Self-Loading Rifle, ammunition, water, rations, webbing equipment, and minimal additional gear appropriate for a one-day operation.
+The relatively light equipment reflected the nature of the mission, which was intended to be completed within a single day before the platoon returned to base by helicopter.